svalente317/sanka/docs/Builtin-Types.md

 ~~~
     var s = "hello";   // "s" is of type String
     s = null;          // Valid assignment for type String
-    System.println(s.length);   // Compiler accepts this.
+    System.println(s.length());   // Compiler accepts this.
 Dies at runtime.
 ~~~

+If you have two strings that may or may not be null, then you can compare them for equality.
+Obviously, `null` equals `null`, and `null` does not equal any non-null string, including the empty string.
-The string comparison operators are undefined for the null string.
+However, the less-then and greater-then operators are undefined for `null`.
 For example, consider this function:
 ~~~
 boolean compareStrings(String s1, String s2) {
     return s1 < s2;
 }
 ~~~

-If you call `compareStrings("hello", null)` then it will die with a Null Pointer Exception.
+The call `compareStrings("hello", null)` will die with a Null Pointer Exception.

 If you access past the end of an array, then it will die with an Out Of Bounds Exception.
 For example: